-- The North Ayrshire Alcohol and Drug Partnership (ADP) developed their new strategy and held a 'Drugs Death Summit' and made monies available to local community groups for prevention and early intervention. - Our Money Matters service supports local people to increase their income through benefit support.
-In the 2018/19 year the service generated £9.5 million for local people, and in 2019/20 the service generated a massive £15.3m million. - Contributed to the Local Child Poverty Action Plan 2019/20 working with partners to address the inequalities which result as a direct result of poverty.
-This area remains a challenge.
-[Insert link] - We finalised our Independent Advocacy Strategic Plan 'Empowering Inclusion'.
+Our Money Matters service supports local people to increase their income through benefit support.
+In the 2018/19 year the service generated £9.5 million for local people, and in 2019/20 the service generated a massive £15.3m million.
+We finalised our Independent Advocacy Strategic Plan 'Empowering Inclusion'.
 We are committed to ensuring people have their voice heard, can express their needs, make informed decisions and have their rights and interests protected.
-[Insert link] - Implemented the post of ASD Coordinator within our Learning Disability Service to provide focussed support to those with a diagnosis of Autistic Spectrum Disorder.
+[Insert link] As part of the Ayrshire Equality Partnership, delivered the Shared Equality Outcomes plan.
+We worked closely with partners to implement actions to support and recognise people with a protected characteristic.